NRC Twitter policy statement

 A few other important notes:

-NRC does not promise to reply to every comment posted.
+The NRC does not promise to reply to every comment posted.
 It will, however, attempt to engage in conversations when possible.
-The views of participants commenting on NRC’s Twitter page do not necessarily represent the views of NRC.
+The views of participants commenting on the NRC's Twitter page do not necessarily represent the views of the NRC.

 You participate at your own risk, taking personal responsibility for your comments, your username and any information you provide.
 To protect your own privacy and the privacy of others, please do not include phone numbers or email addresses in the body of your comment.